SOUROURYOUSSEF/enterprise-rails/README.md

 - Use of Rails best practices and idioms
 - Fully integrated ready-to-use sample application

+For full documentation refer to WIKI page at https://github.com/prakash-alpine/enterprise-rails/wiki
 <!---
 ### What is Enterprise Application?